- sherpa.astro.ui.set_grouping(id, val=None, bkg_id=None)

 A group is indicated by a sequence of flag values starting with

--1for all the channels in the group, following 1.
-Setting the grouping column automatically turns on the grouping flag for that data set.
+-1for all the channels in the group, following the OGIP standard.

 val (array of int) – This must be an array of grouping values of the same length as the data array.